fabacab/fetlife-export/README.markdown

 * Edit the shebang line in fetlife-export.pl to point to the perl you want to use.
 * Make sure the `fetlife-export.pl` script is executable by running `chmod u+x fetlife-export.pl`.

+## Using

-At this point, you can use the tool from a command line by invoking it as follows:
+Once installed, you can use the tool from a command line by invoking it as follows:

     ./fetlife-export.pl username

-Obviously, replace `username` with the username you’d like to export.
+Obviously, replace `username` with your username.
+If your username begins with a hyphen (`-`), preface your username with two dashes and a space (`-- `).
+For instance, if your username is `-username`, then invoke the tool with a command as follows:

+    ./fetlife-export.pl -- -username

 You’ll be prompted for a password.
 If you supply a valid password, running the program will give you some output that looks something like the following example:

     $ ./fetlife-export.pl fetfails
     Password: